jclem/express-ssl/README.md

 # express-ssl

 express-ssl enforces SSL for Express apps.
+By default, it will not trust proxies (i.e. by the `x-forwarded-for` header), and it will only be enabled when `process.env.NODE_ENV` is true.

 ## Use